Russia women's national artistic gymnastics team

 The Russia women's national artistic gymnastics team represents Russia in FIG international competitions.
-Additionally, they have competed as the Russian Olympic Committee (ROC) and the Russian Gymnastics Federation (RGF) due to the World Anti-Doping Agency banning athletes from representing Russia in international competition.
-While competing under the Russian Olympic Committee, they won the gold medal at the 2020 Olympic Games.
+Additionally, they have competed as the Russian Olympic Committee (ROC) and the Russian Gymnastics Federation (RGF) due to the World Anti-Doping Agency imposing sanctions on Russia in the aftermath of the doping scandal and as Individual Neutral Athletes (AIN) due to the ban on Russian athletes after the 2022 Russian invasion of Ukraine.

+While competing under the Russian Olympic Committee designation, they won the gold medal at the 2020 Olympic Games.
 They also won the team gold medal at the 2010 World Championships and at the inaugural Junior World Championships in 2019.

-After the 2022 Russian invasion of Ukraine, the International Gymnastics Federation (FIG) barred Russian athletes and officials, including judges.
-It also announced that "all FIG World Cup and World Challenge Cup events planned to take place in Russia ... are cancelled, and no other FIG events will be allocated to Russia ... until further notice."
-FIG also banned the Russian flag at its events.
-European Gymnastics announced in March 2022 that no athletes, officials, and judges from the Russian Gymnastics Federation can participate in any European Gymnastics events, that no European Gymnastics authorities from Russias can pursue their functions, and that European Gymnastics had removed from its calendar all events allocated to Russia and would not allocate any future events to Russia.

 History

 At the Olympic Games, Russia has made seven appearances in the women's team competition and won six medals, including a gold in 2020.
 Russia has also won ten medals in the World Artistic Gymnastics Championships women's team competition.

 After the 2022 Russian invasion of Ukraine, the International Gymnastics Federation (FIG) barred Russian athletes and officials, including judges.
 It also announced that "all FIG World Cup and World Challenge Cup events planned to take place in Russia ... are cancelled, and no other FIG events will be allocated to Russia ... until further notice."
-FIG also banned the Russian flag at its events.
+FIG also banned the Russian flag and anthem at its events.
+European Gymnastics announced in March 2022 that no athletes, officials, and judges from the Russian Gymnastics Federation can participate in any European Gymnastics events, that no European Gymnastics authorities from Russias can pursue their functions, and that European Gymnastics had removed from its calendar all events allocated to Russia and would not allocate any future events to Russia.

+Starting in 2025, Russian gymnasts started applying for Individual Neutral Athlete status.
+If granted, they were permitted to compete internationally as an individual.